billyball1517/gns3server-old/README.md

 So we know the UID for the user gns3 is "1001" and the home folder is "/home/gns3"

-Finally, execute the following command, remembering to substitue the values you found out in the previous steps:
+Finally, execute the following command, remembering to substitute the values you found out in the previous steps:

 `docker run -d --name=gns3_session --network=host --restart=always --privileged -e LOCAL_USER_ID=<localuserid> -e LOCAL_GROUP_ID=<localgroupid> -v <localfolder>:/home/user billyball1517/gns3server`

 `docker run -d --name=gns3_session --network=host --restart=always --privileged -e LOCAL_USER_ID=1001 -e LOCAL_GROUP_ID=130 -v /home/gns3:/home/user billyball1517/gns3server`

-Since the gns3 data is made persistant in the /home/gns3 folder, upgrading is easy.
+Since the gns3 data is made persistent in the /home/gns3 folder, upgrading is easy.
 Simply delete the running container, pull the image again, and start the container with the same command you used previously.